Things to Do in Santiago

 - Mapulemu Garden

-- Oasis Station-Cable Car (park access via Pedro de Valdivia)
+- Oasis Station-Cable Car (access to the park via Pedro de Valdivia)

 Considerations/Recommendations: